 2. How would you do this in your own home?

-All good contractors possess the skill of balancing cost and quality, which gives them the ability to provide valuable advice regarding materials, layout options, and more.
+The best general contractors in New York City possess the skill of balancing cost and quality, which gives them the ability to provide valuable advice regarding materials, layout options, and more.
 If you’re too focused on cost, even good contractors will be limited in what they can do for you.

-Mind the budget, but ask contractors how they would approach the project if it were in their own home and why they would make those choices.
-Realistically, good contractors don’t wait to be asked this question; they give you their input and advice without being prompted for it.
+Mind the budget but ask contractors how they would approach the project if it were in their own home and why they would make those choices.
+Realistically, good general contractors in New York City don’t wait to be asked this question; they give you their input and advice without being prompted for it.

 3. How long should my project take?